 The final part is about transparency to self and others.
 Hiding and being shameful about our flaws and misfortunes doesn’t serve us at all.
 Yes, we do have a right to keep some things secret and sacred, but the things that hold us back from balance, health, wealth, and love need to be revealed and cleared.
 This can be difficult because, as humans, we don’t want to be wrong or rejected.

 Personally, I understand how hard it is to admit fault, but I also know that it feels really good to admit that I’m ten shades of fucked up.
 It takes the pressure off of the need to be perfect.
 I’ve hurt people.
 I’ve hurt myself.
 Hell, I still do and will likely continue.
 Why, because I am 100% spirit living 100% in a human body.
 This is what I came here for.
-It’s what you came here for: to be imperfect and unpredictable.The most important things to the foundation of the human are the relationship to self, relationship to others… Click To Tweet
+It’s what you came here for: to be imperfect and unpredictable.The most important things to the foundation of the human are the relationship to self, relationship to others and infinitely realizing that they are one in the same.
+Click To Tweet

 I do also believe that to surrender ourselves to this reality is what really enables us to see more of our perfect spirit come to the surface.
 It’s like looking at a beautiful mahogany table, seeing the shine but also knowing that what’s before you is years of wax building up on the surface.
 After a while, it yellows and loses its luster.
 You have to strip it off and replace it in order to, once again, reveal the beautiful wood underneath.

 As we strip away the pain, anger, grief, and flaws from our life and transform them into peace, joy, and strengths, we will see the true beauty of our spirits shining through.
 This takes time… many lifetimes, perhaps.
 As I look back, the most tragic and painful experiences are the ones that showed me the most about who I am and who I am not.